giove91/precise-matchings/README.md

 The third optional argument `d` (integer >= 2) indicates which local component to check.
 If `d` is not specified, all relevant local components are checked.

-Optional arguments `-v` and `-vv` ask for more verbose output.
+Optional arguments `-v` and `-vv` ask for more output.

-By default, the program construct a matching and checks that it is precise.
+By default, the program constructs a matching and checks that it is precise.
 It also computes the ranks of the boundary matrices of the Morse complex (they coincide with the ranks of the d-localized homology groups).
 With the `-v` option, critical simplices (with their d-weights) are also printed.
 With the `-vv` option the matching itself is also printed, together with the non-zero incidence numbers between critical simplices in the Morse complex.